 - Plus: Audi Q4 e-tron unveiled — and it undercuts Tesla Model Y

 The A6 E-tron Concept boasts almost 435 miles of range and comes armed with a 100 kWh battery, which can be replenished from 5 to 80% in under 25 minutes as well as being able to accept fast 270kW charging.

 Featuring a motor on each axle, with a combined power output of 469 bhp and 590lb ft of torque, the Audi A6 E-tron should be quick, too, with a 0-62 mph time of under 4 seconds.
 However, Audi also plans PPE-based models with a single motor mounted on the rear axle to keep energy efficiency and prices in check.

 The versatile PPE structure enables the battery pack to be distributed more efficiently across the chassis area, allowing for less intrusion into the passenger compartment.
-It’s therefore well suited to both high-riding SUVs — Porsche is using the platform for its all-electric Macan due next year — and lower-slung models.
+It’s therefore well suited to both high-riding SUVs — Porsche is using the platform for its all-electric Macan EV due in 2033 — and lower-slung models.

 The A6 E-tron’s hatchback design is 4.96 meters (195.2 inches) long, 1.96 meters (77.1 inches) wide and 1.44 meters (56.7 inches) high with a very low drag coefficient of 0.22 Cd.
 Size-wise it’s comparable to the Audi A7 Sportback.

 Standout cosmetic touches include digital matrix LED headlights, which have the party trick of being able to project images.
 Audi suggests that owners can park facing a wall during recharging and pass the time playing a video game using the technology, or watch a movie.
 Audi has even developed a game, which is playable via a smartphone, to show how the concept works.